Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Threat Model

 \section{Threat Model}

-In this study, we adopt a face recognition model as our target model.
-Our focus is on the black-box scenario, where the adversary has access only to label-only predictions , obtained by inputting an image into the target model .
+In real attack scenarios, the target models are usually DNNs (e.g., face recognition models), and the sensitive data (face images) to be recovered often lie in a high-dimensional, continuous data space.
+However, recent works show that MIAs could even successfully reconstruct high-dimensional data, such as images \cite{fredrikson2015model}\cite{zhang2020secret}.
+In this study, we also adopt the convolutional neural network image classification model as our target model.
+Our focus is on the label-only scenario, where the adversary has access only to label predictions , obtained by inputting an image into the target model .

-{\bfseries Attack goal. }Given access to a target model , the attacker aimed to regenerate the representative samples of the training dataset of the target label ; represents the dimension of the input; represents the predicted label.
+{\bfseries Attack goal. }Given access to a target model , the attacker aimed to regenerate the representative samples of the training dataset of the target label ; represents the dimension of the input; represents the predicted label, and “representative samples" means the generated images are similar to the target individual.

-{\bfseries Task Knowledge. }We assume that the attacker knows the task of the target model, e.g., a face classification model with several classifications.
+{\bfseries Task Knowledge. }We assume that the attacker knows the task of the target model, e.g., a face classification model.
 This assumption is reasonable as this information is typically available from the network or can be inferred through direct access to the target model.

-{\bfseries Data Knowledge. }Based on the above assumptions, it is then reasonable to assume that the attacker can construct similarly distributed auxiliary datasets .
+{\bfseries Data Knowledge. }Based on the above assumptions, it is then reasonable to assume that the attacker can construct similarly distributed auxiliary datasets $D_{aux}$.
 Previous work has assumed that there is no target class overlap between the two datasets, but we argue that the possibility of target class overlap in the image recognition domain exists if an attacker can combine a large amount of auxiliary data for an attack.
-We discuss the impact of this scenario on the attack results in Section 6, but we weaken the assumption that the attacker does not know how many classes or images overlap.
+We discuss the impact of this scenario on the attack results in Section VI, but we weaken the assumption that the attacker does not know how many classes or images overlap, i.e., the attacker does not know which classes are overlapped.